ks888/tgo/README.md

 / (#01) fmt.Println() (n = 2, err = nil)
 ```

+Note that the input args of `fmt.Fprintln` is `-` (not available) here.
+It's likely the debugging info are omitted due to optimization.
+To see the complete result, set `"-gcflags=-N"` (fast, but may not complete) or `"-gcflags=all=-N"` (slow, but complete) to `GOFLAGS` environment variable.

 #### Works with optimized binary

-Some debugging info, such as DWARF sections, are dropped if you run the program with `go run` or `go test`.
-Fortunately tgo works even in such a case, though the args part of trace logs are not perfect.
+As the last example above shows, the binary is optimized by default.
+Further, if you run the program with `go run` or `go test`, some debugging info, such as DWARF sections, are dropped.

+Fortunately, tgo works even in such a case.
 Let's run the simple example above using `go run`:

 ```
 % go run simple.go